mariusrauen/rh-fnnp/README.md

 # **INSTRUCTION**
-> **Get project from https://github.com/mariusrauen/rh-fnnp and connect Docker environment.**
+> **Get project from https://github.com/mariusrauen/rh-fnnp and connect Docker container.**

+> **Get raw data and implement in data initialized data directory of the project**

 > **Run DataPrep.py to generate the data for the steps Visualise, Model and Communicate.**

-> **After that, execute the jupyter notebooks for Visualise, Communicate and Model in the order as listed in this README.**
+> **After that, execute VisModCom.py to Visualise, Model and Communicate.**

 # classImporter.py
 Contains the **Importer*** class to import data from national grid 'Electricity System Operator' (ESO) of Great Britain (GB) and from 'Bundesnetzagentur' in Germany.